Autek/mystical-forest/project/milestone/milestone.md

 5. Is the project progressing as expected?
 Was your workload estimate correct?
 Critically reflect on your work plan and assess if you are on track.

+	i think we should think about this as a group to have a cohesive paragraph, then personal paragraphs for each of us

+	TODO general paragraph

+	Charlie: I could not get as much done as I'd hoped, mostly because I am struggling with the framework and because of time consuming projects in other classes.
+I believe I will be able to finish the SSAO implementation in time though, as am not far off-track at all.

 	TODO

 ## Schedule Update

 1. Acknowledge any delays or unexpected issues, and motivate proposed changes to the schedule, if needed.

+	The biggest delay is the unexpected time needed to get even a basic understanding of the framework. add whatever you want here.

 	TODO